 What is Isostatic Rebound?

-Isostatic rebound refers to the elastic deformation of a material caused by the removal of an external load.
 In particular, geologists and engineers use this to describe how Earth’s crust responds to large weight or pressure changes from a post-glacial rebound.

-Or if you have any questions or comments, please use the comment form directly below to let us know what’s on your mind.
+If you have any questions or comments, please use the comment form directly below to let us know what’s on your mind.